djfdyuruiry/ts-lambda-api/README.md

 ---

-This is a short guide to creating your first API using `typescript-lambda-api`.
+This is a short guide to creating your first API using `ts-lambda-api`.
 It is somewhat opinionated about project structure, but most of this can be easily customised.

 **Note: Node.js v8 & Typescript v3 or newer are required to use this package.**